apache/airflow/UPDATING.md

 Airflow's logging mechanism has been refactored to use Python’s built-in `logging` module to perform logging of the application.
 By extending classes with the existing `LoggingMixin`, all the logging will go through a central logger.
 Also the `BaseHook` and `BaseOperator` already extend this class, so it is easily available to do logging.

-The main benefit is easier configuration of the logging by setting a single centralized python file.
+The main benefit is easier configuration of the logging by setting a single centralized Python file.
 Disclaimer; there is still some inline configuration, but this will be removed eventually.
 The new logging class is defined by setting the dotted classpath in your `~/airflow/airflow.cfg` file:

 ```
 # Logging class
 # Specify the class that will specify the logging configuration
-# This class has to be on the python classpath
+# This class has to be on the Python classpath
 logging_config_class = my.path.default_local_settings.LOGGING_CONFIG
 ```